-From Prototypes to Classes
+From prototypes to classes

 The term 'object-oriented programming' (OOP) is the source of a great deal of confusion.
 One of the most common definitions centers around classes, central to typical OOP languages like Java, C++, Ruby, and Smalltalk.
 Enormous amounts of software has been built in these languages, and to a lot of programmers there's nothing wrong with the following definition: